rupor-github/fb2mobi/README.md

   * on all platforms usage of Python 3.6 pymalloc interface in hjn module corrupts Python heap and prevents converter from working
   * on Windows PyHyphen 2.0.5 does not handle Unicode path names, which prevents converter from working when installed in directories with localized names

-If you are not on Windows and/or not using "frozen" distribution you would need to download [Amazon's KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211).
+If you are not on Windows/Linux and/or not using "frozen" distribution you would need to download [Amazon's KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211).

 Enjoy!